 Luke Shooter

-Luke was born in London and started playing piano when he was 5.
+Luke was born in London and started playing piano when he was five.
 He is currently studying Music at the University of Manchester, where he plays as the pianist for the University Big Band.
 He also performs as a soloist and plays in other bands and ensembles.

 He also loves composing, improvising, learning and talking (lots) about music, and has taken part in multiple music and neuroscience studies.